Are you stuck inside a new home infested with mold?

 Call our Colorado construction defects attorneys for help today.
-Disputes over construction defects can be contentious and complicated – and it doesn’t helps that the laws seem to be changing constantly.
-Call us directly at 720-500-5995 or fill out our FREE Case Evaluation form right now so we can help protect your family’s largest investment: your home.
+Disputes over construction defects can be contentious and complicated – and it does not help that the laws seem to be changing constantly.
+Call us directly at (720) 689-1116 or fill out our FREE Case Evaluation form right now so we can use our extensive experience to help protect your family’s largest investment – your home.

 Our Colorado construction defects attorneys are eager to offer you informed, compassionate legal representation for a variety of construction defects, including:

 - DESIGN ERRORS »

 - FAILING ROADWAYS AND INFRASTRUCTURE »

 - INSURANCE DISPUTES AND SERIOUS PERSONAL INJURY »

 - MULTI-FAMILY HOMEOWNERS »

 Additional Construction Defects Resources:

 - HOW TO CHOOSE A CONSTRUCTION DEFECTS LAWYER »